 - Medication such as antidepressants

 In order to see a psychiatrist, your child will need a referral from his or her primary care physician.

 Contact Comprehensive MedPsych Systems

 Here at Comprehensive MedPsych Systems, we offer a team approach philosophy that can ensure the most effective treatment for your child’s emotional disorder.
-We have skilled psychiatrists on staff who will work in conjunction with your child’s psychotherapist or other physicians to manage effectiveness of medication, side effects and progress.
+We have skilled psychiatrists on staff who will work in conjunction with your child’s psychotherapist or other physicians to manage the effectiveness of the medication, side effects, and progress.
 Please contact us today to make an appointment for your child at one of our many convenient locations.